 In the opinion of the cabinet, the supply of culture and creativity in the Netherlands is in order.
-Also according to international standards are creative talent and cultural facilities of a high standard and widely varied, partly thanks to an active cultural policy at both decentralised and central levels and the high standards of Dutch courses in the fine and performing arts.
+Also according to international standards are creative talent and cultural facilities of a high standard and widely varied, partly thanks to an active cultural policy at both decentralised and central levels and the high standards of Dutch education in the fine and performing arts.
 The main challenges are therefore not to be found in aspects of supply.
 The issue is rather to eliminate the obstacles in the chain from creation to marketisation - also in the international dimension - and, where necessary, to give specific incentives.
 To a certain extent these obstacles are similar to those in other segments of the Dutch economy.
 The wider reforms launched by the cabinet in the socio-economic field are thus important for the economic utilisation of culture too.
-The implication of this, however, is that whereas existing provisions in the field of the economy are currently seldom used by creative industries, the cabinet wishes to facilitate accessibility to them.
-The cabinet also envisages a role for the government in latching on to specific challenges concerned with the characteristics of creative activities and the creative and cultural chain.
-The actual formulation of cultural policy also plays a role in this respect.

-&lt;sup>6 Innovatieplatform, Creativiteit, de gewichtloze brandstof van de economie, September 2005.
+6 Innovatieplatform, Creativiteit, de gewichtloze brandstof van de economie, September 2005